-Whenever there is suspicious activity related to your account, it's important to act quickly.
-If you think your account might have been compromised, first check if anyone with access to your account made changes to it, or used it to either buy or sell.
+Whenever there is suspicious activity related to your account, it’s important to act quickly.
+If you think your account is compromised, first check whether anyone with access to your account made changes to it or used it to buy or sell.

-If your account has been taken over or compromised, the first step is to try and sign into your account.
+If your account has been taken over or compromised, the first step is to try to sign in to your account.

 If you can still sign in, take the following steps:

 - Change your password - opens in new window or tab immediately.